 Here's my favourite 10 songs by the Roses.

 The song is one of the darkest efforts that the band has ever written; it's menacing and emotive.
-Its opening line is stark in its imagery: "I've seen your severed head at a banquet for the dead", a line that immediately sets a tone of bitterness and confrontation.
+Its opening line is stark in its imagery: "I've seen your severed head at a banquet for the dead", and the lyrics that follow are steeped in macabre, nightmarish imagery: “Your shining silver salver so tastefully powdered / With the finest military quick lime.”
+The song’s narrative unfolds like a fever dream, with Brown singing, “Now try and picture this as I gave you a kiss / The apple in your mouth slipped in mine.”
+These lines create a surreal, almost gothic atmosphere that sets 'How Do You Sleep' apart from the rest of the Roses’ catalogue.

 Fans have long suspected that the track is a thinly veiled attack on the band's former manager, Gareth Evans, reflecting the tension and mistrust that grew during the difficult period following their debut album.
 Lyrically, it brims with venom and disillusionment, a world away from the dreamy psychedelia of their earlier work.
+Brown’s refrain, “How do you sleep? / How do you last the night and keep the dogs at bay?” is a direct, accusatory challenge, while “Does it feel any better now? / Does it mean any more? / When the angel of death comes knock-knocking and banging at your door?” adds a chilling sense of reckoning and inescapable guilt.

 Within the context of 'Second Coming' (1994), the track stands out as one of the most emotionally charged and personal, offering a glimpse into the band’s fractured relationships behind the scenes.
 For many fans, it’s not just a song about one man; it’s a commentary on the darker side of the music industry and the personal toll it takes on artists.

+Numerous demo versions dating back to 1986 exist as bootlegs, revealing the song's evolution and the band's search for their signature style.
 Released as two alternate versions, the original ran for nearly five minutes and featured an extended drum intro and more prominent bass playing, while the later, shorter cut ran for three minutes and included layers of wah-wah guitar.
 On its original release, it failed to make the chart, but reached No. 8 on re-release in March 1990.

 Ian Brown’s vocals carry a detached yet haunting quality, which, when paired with John Squire’s shimmering guitar lines, creates a chilling contrast between the upbeat jangly sound and the bleak subject matter.
 Mani’s melodic bass adds an almost deceptive lightness, masking the song’s dark lyrical undertones.
-Lines like “River cools where I belong, in my Mersey paradise” hint at a longing for escape, but one laced with fatalism.
-The tension between sound and meaning makes 'Mersey Paradise' one of the band’s most unsettling yet fascinating tracks.

 Though relegated to a B-side, it has gained cult status among fans, often cited as one of the Roses’ most emotionally charged early songs.